Households in temporary accommodation at highest level in almost 20 years

 The number of households with children in temporary accommodation rose by 6.6% on the 2021 figure, to 62,410.

+A total of 127,220 dependent children were living in temporary accommodation on December 31, while the number of households in bed an breakfasts (B&Bs) with dependent children has more than doubled.

-Single households – households without children – increased by 3.0% to 38,890, the Department for Levelling Up, Housing and Communities (DLUHC) said.
+Single households – households without children – in temporary accommodation increased by 3.0% to 38,890, the Department for Levelling Up, Housing and Communities (DLUHC) said.

 The release, which covered October to December 2022, stated that the number of households in temporary accommodation had increased by 2.5% on the previous quarter.